BlaqueDevs/se-assignment-day-5-technical-writing-and-review-galaxymarque/README.md

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?

+-They act by breaking up text, providing structure, and helping readers find information.

+ Headings and subheadings improve readability through;
+  •Break up long text
+  •Help readers find information
+  • Provide clear structure
+  •Improve accessibility

+-Headings and subheadings improve also  organization by;
+  ✓Show logical development of ideas and
+Provide an overview

 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?